lutierigb/shell-things/oputus-releasenotes.md

 ## 2024Jun13
 - improvement: lot sizes will no longer be recalculated if EA is reloaded and there are positions open. fixed GH issue #3
+- improvement:  Push notifications now includes: EA loaded and removed from a chart

 ## 2024Jun12
 - improvement: Push notifications now includes: deposits/withdraw alerts and notification when X positions are closed.
 Good for those moments when you are praying. fixed GH issue #8